-The pam_pkcs11 module allows PAM supported systems to use X.509 certificates to authenticate logins.
-The module relies on a PKCS#11 library, such as opensc-pkcs11 to access the smart card for the credentials it will need.
+To enable smart card authentication we should rely on a module that allows PAM supported systems to use X.509 certificates to authenticate logins.
+The module relies on a PKCS#11 library, such as opensc-pkcsl1 to access the smart card for the credentials it will need.

-When enabled, the pam_pkcs11 login process is as follows:
+When a PAM smart card module is enabled, the login process is as follows: